 N0.1 Register your Shopify Store -

 Nonetheless, by registering your Shopify store with these services, Google and Bing will then be informed of your website’s existence.
 Why is this important?
 Well, if Google and Bing know about your ecommerce website, you’ll be able to ensure that it can be crawled which is essential for SEO.

-When it comes to registering a Shopify site with Google Search Console and Bing Webmaster Tools, the whole process is pretty easy, but of course, we'd expect you to have a few questions on the subject.
-For further information on how to add a website to Google Search Console or Bing Webmaster Tools , check out the links provided.
+When it comes to registering a Shopify site with Google Search Console and Bing Webmaster Tools, the whole process is pretty easy, but of course, we'd expect you to have a few questions on these SEO Shopify tips.

 N0.2 Page Speed -

-Even though the load time of a website will depend on various factors (such as the hosting server, amount of bandwidth in transit, web page design, page elements, browser and device type) an ideal website load time should be no more than 2 seconds per web page.
+Even though the loading time of a website will depend on various factors (such as the hosting server, amount of bandwidth in transit, web page design, page elements, browser and device type) an ideal website loading time should be no more than 2 seconds per web page.

 In regards to reducing page speed, Shopify CDN has fantastic speed so that’s great news for merchants currently on (or looking to move onto) the platform.